liferay/liferay-docs/develop/learning-paths/articles/07-asset-enabling-custom-entities/03-adding-asset-features-to-your-user-interface.markdown

 attributes set.
 The `<liferay-ui:panel>` tag generates a collapsible section inside which you add the input fields for tags and categories.

-When using AUI, it's a best practice to add input fields inside of an `<aui:fieldset>` tag.
-You do this with the following two tags:
+When using AUI, you can group related input field together with an `<aui:fieldset>` tag.
+You add the following two tags inside of an `aui:fieldset>` tag:

     <aui:input name="categories" type="assetCategories" />
     <aui:input name="tags" type="assetTags" />